 Excise taxes on alcohol

 Excise duties and special levies are imposed for two reasons.
-Firstly, they are intended to increase the price of product to reduce its consumption.
+Firstly, they are intended to increase the prices of alcohol products to reduce its consumption.
 When alcohol prices increase, people drink less, and alcohol harm (to the drinker and others) decreases.
 Taxes are also designed to raise money for the government to help to pay for costs caused by the product.
 This is why excise duties and special levies are often ‘hypothecated,’ which means that revenue raised must be used in a particular way.
 The HPA levy is an example of hypothecation.
 So is petrol excise.
 Alcohol and tobacco excise taxes are not hypothecated - revenue gained from alcohol and tobacco tax goes straight to core Crown revenue.